Corliss Williamson: Coaching career

 Williamson announced his retirement in September 2007 to become an assistant coach at Arkansas Baptist College.
 He worked as a volunteer coach during his three years at Arkansas Baptist, succeeding Charles Ripley as the head coach for his final season at the school.

 On March 12, 2010, Williamson was announced as the men's head basketball coach at the University of Central Arkansas in Conway, Arkansas.
 Promising to play an exciting style of play similar to his former head coach Nolan Richardson, Williamson's teams improved gradually each season, but still never won more than half of their games.

 On August 2, 2013, Williamson left Central Arkansas to become an assistant for the Sacramento Kings.

-On June 29, 2016, it was announced that Williamson had left the Kings to take an assistant coaching position with the Orlando Magic under new head coach Frank Vogel.
-Vogel previously was an assistant coach to Williamson back when he played under the 76ers.
+On June 29, 2016, Williamson was hired by the Orlando Magic as an assistant coach.
+Vogel had previously been an assistant coach to Williamson when he played for the 76ers.
 However, after Frank Vogel was fired in 2018, Williamson would be fired as well.

-On May 22, 2018, it was announced that Williamson would be hired by the Phoenix Suns as an assistant coach under new head coach Igor Kokoškov.
+On June 27, 2018, Williamson was hired by the Phoenix Suns as an assistant coach.
 Williamson was previously connected to Igor by playing under him back when Kokoškov was an assistant coach for the Detroit Pistons during the 2003–04 championship season.
 However, when Kokoškov was fired after his only season as head coach for the Suns, Williamson would also be fired alongside the rest of the team's coaching staff that season.

-As of October 22, 2022, Williamson was coaching High School basketball at Little Rock Christian.
+On June 30, 2023, Williamson was signed by the Minnesota Timberwolves as an assistant coach.

+On August 18, 2025, Williamson was announced as an assistant coach for the San Antonio Spurs.